iip-ecosphere/platform/platform/documentation/BUILDING.md

 * Integrate the application `mvn -P EasyGen package`

 Sometimes, it makes sense to execute individual steps separately, e.g., `mvn -P EasyGen configuration:generateAppsNoDeps` for a run building all integration code files leaving out all dependencies (no deps).
 Although this application may not run, the build process creates the application templates in this step.
+Currently the goals `generateInterfaces`, `generateAppsNoDeps` and `generateApps` create as last step the application templates.

 ## Updating the meta-model of apps